Manx

 Weaknesses

 While the Manx is a remarkable breed, it does have a few weaknesses that potential owners should be aware of.
 Due to the genetic mutation responsible for their taillessness, Manx cats can sometimes suffer from spinal issues.
 This can lead to conditions such as Manx Syndrome, which can cause bowel and bladder problems, as well as mobility issues.
-It is essential to monitor the health of the cat closely and seek veterinary care if any issues arise.
+It’s essential to monitor the health of the cat closely and seek veterinary care if any issues arise.

 Temperament